Break free from your templated checkout

 - Input fields for; customer details, shipping details, membership preferences, subscription cadence, custom data = friction-full

-How you configure your checkout comes down to your demographic, customer persona, and many other variables.
-We created Commerce.js so brands can take back control of their brand at the checkout.
+How you configure a checkout comes down to localization, industry, product type, customer persona, as well as the more nuanced variables.
+We created Commerce.js so businesses can control their brand at the checkout.

 Credit to Visualise Value